y0lopix/url/README.md

-# URL
-Go to any URL from a webpage
+Go to any URL with [this webpage](https://yolopix-dotfledge.github.io/url/) using the Google redirection URL